The Cornwall We Want

 more sustainable, less pollution!

-by o.c, over 4 years ago
+by o.c, almost 6 years ago

 At the beginning of lockdown the lanes around our house became footpaths for local residents and the lack of cars seemed to really lift everyone's spirits as children and pets could enjoy a sense of security.
 As lockdown progressed and people started to go back to work, the traffic problem began to get worse than it was pre-lockdown- there needs to be some type of speed limit on the lanes and some way of holding drivers accountable for their actions.
 There are too many times when we have heard revving throughout the night and people all through the day are...
 Continue reading